inferno-framework/davinci-dtr-test-kit/docs/Running-Suites-Against-Each-Other.md

 1. Return to the client session and click the link to indicate that all requests have been made.
    Respond to additional "User Action Required" dialogs that appear asking for attestations.

+Note that 4 $next-question requests should have been made.
 Request and response evaluation within the client session fail at this time due to known issues with the requests.